5. BM25 ranked retrieval

 });

-for (const hit of result.hits) {
+for (const hit of hits) {

 console.log(hit.doc_id, hit.score);

-}result, _ := db.FTSSearch(ctx, "shop.products", "description", originchain.FTSSearchRequest{
+hits, _ := db.FTSSearch(ctx, "shop.products", "description", originchain.FTSSearchRequest{

 Q: "wireless headphones",